THE VULGATE PROJECT

 You can download a .pdf of scanned images of the black and white edition courtesy of Google Books.

-UPDATE 4/22/11- As mentioned in an earlier update, the beautiful 2-color first edition (1881 A.D.) will be reproduced instead of the black and white last edition (1901 A.D.)
-I have spent the last year or so doing a considerable amount of discernment and research on several aspects of this project.
+UPDATE 4/22/11- As mentioned in an earlier update, the beautiful 2-color first edition (1881 A.D.) will be reproduced instead of the black and white last edition, 1901 A.D.
+(6/21/21 SEE UPDATES BELOW: Due to continual delays with the preparation of the black and red text edition, I have decided to move forward with a reprint of the black text only edition) I have spent the last year or so doing a considerable amount of discernment and research on several aspects of this project.
 After much consideration, I have decided to do all of the scanning myself.
 Quality control and attention to detail are important in this step.
 You can pay for that but it is expensive.
 Editing was never an issue.
 I knew that I would have to do it myself but I did not know how.
 In a short amount of time I have been able to get a firm grip on this process.
 I have learned that there is a science to the scanning and image editing process.
 I have tried my best to learn this science both through personal research and the help of professionals.
 I have also been researching into the history of the publishing company of Desclee under the name of The Society of St. John the Evangelist which originated in Tournai, Belgium.
 It has led me on an email chase from the Abbey of Maredsous to the Historical Society of Tournai.
 I have learned a lot and the research is not finished.
 I plan on sharing this fascinating story at the time of printing.
+(EDIT 6/16/21 I have decided to share this information now, on this page)

 I have begun the scanning/editing process and provided some sample images below.
 I have uploaded examples of the raw scans and the edited image which is close to what the end product will look like.
 Click on the links below to open a pdf file of each.
 I am still perfecting the editing process, so please consider these samples as a work-in-progress.
 I am very reluctant to set any dates or deadlines as to when copies of the work will be available.
 My schedule is very fluid and unpredictable.
 I will use all available time for this project and I'll try to post updates when prudence allows them.